Boy Azooga: Davey Newington

 A native of Cardiff, Newington was introduced to music at an early age by his parents, classically trained musicians who met in the BBC National Orchestra of Wales.
 Newington took up drums at age six, and began songwriting at fourteen.
 He also played the timpani, xylophone and sleigh bells in youth orchestras.
 Although proficient on several instruments, in the early part of his career he mainly played drums.

-Before Boy Azooga, Newington was active as a solo artist known as Bongo Fury, and was involved with Charlotte Church's Late Night Pop Dungeon.
-He decided to sign with label Heavenly Recordings after following the career of King Gizzard & the Lizard Wizard.
-Label owner Jeff Barrett listened to the track "On the Train to Brighton" while he was travelling to a King Gizzard performance in Brighton, and called Newington immediately to ask him to sign for the label.
+Newington decided to sign with label Heavenly Recordings after following the career of King Gizzard & the Lizard Wizard.
+Label owner Jeff Barrett listened to the track "Hangover Square" while he was travelling to a King Gizzard performance in Brighton, he heard the lyric "on the train to Brighton" and called Newington confirming he would like to sign the band to the label.

 Newington began writing his discography at age 19, beginning with Hangover Square from what became their debut album 1 2 Kung Fu!
 He recorded largely all of 1 2 Kung Fu, except for some string performances by his father on "Jerry", "Hangover Square" and "Breakfast Epiphany II".
 His father Richard Newington is a violinist with the BBC National Orchestra of Wales and has a wide range of other credits, including appearances on Gruff Rhys' 2018 album, Babelsberg.

+Newington has played drums for artists including Katy J Pearson, H. Hawkline, Alice Low and Charlotte Church.
+He is currently finishing writing the bands second album.